kmarkus/lsdbus/README.md

 (only API changes)

+- **all handles are now garbage collected**. `match*` slots and `evsrc` objects are no longer set to *floating* on GC — they are unreferenced and destroyed like all other handle types.
+Make sure to hold a reference to any handle you want to keep alive.
+On Lua 5.4+, handles support the `<close>` attribute for deterministic cleanup.
 - `proxy:error` now throws an error object (table with fields `name`, `msg`, `srv`, `obj`, `intf`) instead of a plain string.
 The object has a `__tostring` metamethod that produces the same format as